-Faculty Senate Committee on Reconciliation: At the initiation of the grievance procedure, or at any earlier time, the grievant may request the assistance of the Faculty Senate Committee on Reconciliation in fashioning an equitable solution.
-Contacting the Faculty Senate Committee on Reconciliation is not required in filing a grievance, but it may be useful if the grievant feels that the issue may be amenable to, but will require time for, negotiation; or if the grievant is unsure whether the concern is a legitimate issue for a grievance; or if personal relations between the parties involved in the grievance have become strained.
+Faculty Reconciliation.
+At the initiation of the grievance procedure, or at any earlier time, the grievant may request the assistance of the Director of Faculty Reconciliation (DFR) in fashioning an equitable solution.
+Contacting the DFR is not required in filing a grievance, but it may be useful if the grievant feels that the issue may be amenable to, but will require time for, negotiation; or if the grievant is unsure whether the concern is a legitimate issue for a grievance; or if personal relations between the parties involved in the grievance have become strained.

-For a potential grievance issue to qualify for consideration by the Faculty Senate Committee on Reconciliation, the grievant must contact the chair of the Faculty Senate Committee on Reconciliation within 30 calendar days of the time when the grievant knew or should have known of the event or action that is the basis for the potential grievance, just as if beginning the regular grievance process.
-If the grievant requests assistance from the Faculty Senate Committee on Reconciliation, that committee requests a postponement of the time limits involved in the formal grievance procedure while it deals with the case.
-The request is submitted in writing to the vice provost for faculty affairs by the chair of the Faculty Senate Committee on Reconciliation.
-Also, the grievant should reach an understanding with the Faculty Senate Committee on Reconciliation of the time frame planned for that committee's work on the case, such time not to exceed 60 calendar days.
+For a potential grievance issue to qualify for consideration, the grievant must contact the DFR within 30 calendar days of the time when the grievant knew or should have known of the event or action that is the basis for the potential grievance, just as if beginning the grievance process.
+If the grievant requests assistance from the DFR, they request a postponement of the time limits involved in the formal grievance procedure while they deal with the case.
+The request is submitted in writing to the vice provost for faculty affairs and the vice president of the faculty senate by the DFR.
+In addition, the grievant should reach an understanding with the DFR of the time frame planned for working on the case, with such time not to exceed 60 calendar days.

-Faculty members may also consult the Faculty Senate Committee on Reconciliation about serious disagreements with immediate supervisors or other university administrators concerning issues that may not be eligible for consideration within the grievance process.
-In such instances, the committee contacts the relevant administrator to determine if there is an interest and willingness to explore informal resolution of the dispute; it is not necessary to notify the Office of the Executive Vice President and Provost.
+Faculty members may also consult the DFR about serious disagreements with colleagues, immediate supervisors or other university administrators concerning issues that may not be eligible for consideration within the grievance process.
+In such instances, the DFR contacts the relevant administrator to determine if there is an interest and willingness to explore informal resolution of the dispute; it is not necessary to notify the office of the provost.

-Mediation: Mediation is a voluntary, confidential process through which trained neutral third persons (mediators) assist people to express their concerns and develop solutions to the dispute in a safe and structured environment.
+Mediation.
+Conflict resolution and mediation are provided by the Office for Civil Rights Compliance and Prevention Education.
+Mediation is a voluntary, confidential process through which trained neutral third persons (mediators) assist people to express their concerns and develop solutions to the dispute in a safe and structured environment.
 Assistance with mediation is available through Human Resources.
-Because mediation is voluntary, both parties must agree to participate in order for mediation to occur.
+Because mediation is voluntary, both parties must agree to participate for mediation to occur.
 Faculty members and supervisors are encouraged to consider using mediation to resolve disputes or to help address a conflict between a faculty member and another member of the Virginia Tech community.